Static-1248/a-desmos-incremental/README.md

 ---

-ExprBuild is a js(ts?) library to build expressions, plus the ability of exporting them as multiple forms --- LaTeX, desmos state json, or pipe them to an additional Desmos development server!
+ExprBuild is a js(ts?) library to build expressions, plus the ability of exporting them to multiple forms — LaTeX, desmos state json, or render with our built-in Desmos development server!

-Ideas of ExprBuild see [draft.md](packages/ExprBuild/draft.md)
+Ideas of ExprBuild see [design-draft.md](packages/ExprBuild/design-draft.md) [design-draft-v2.md](packages/ExprBuild/design-draft-v2.md)

 ---
 此仓库为一个Monorepo workspace;